Dayoung-Kim-1171294/636_assessment1/README.md

 1.  **Date Validation (`get_valid_birthdate`):** This was the most complex part.
 I had to handle non-numeric text, invalid calendar dates (e.g., February 30th), and future dates.
 I implemented a recursive approach to ensure the user is prompted until a valid date is provided.
 2.  **Grade and Email Validation (`get_valid_grade`, `get_valid_email`):** I applied similar logic to other fields, ensuring grades are not negative and emails contain essential characters like '@' and '.'.

+Despite these challenges, I enjoyed implementing the new features for Menu 4 and 5.
+It was fun to manipulate the data in diverse ways to create these search and removal functions, and seeing them work successfully was very rewarding.